-trusted-keys defines trusted DNSSEC keys.
+defines trusted DNSSEC keys.

-managed-keys lists DNSSEC keys to be kept up to date using RFC 5011 trust anchor maintenance.
+lists DNSSEC keys to be kept up to date using RFC 5011 trust anchor maintenance.

-view defines a view.
+defines a view.

-zone defines a zone.
+defines a zone.

+lists DNSSEC keys to be kept up to date using RFC 5011 trust anchor maintenance. defines a view.